 Tariffs, regulations and customs

-- elimination of a five per cent tariff by 2016 on exports of wheat
+elimination of a five per cent tariff by 2017 on exports of pork

 Imported goods require the following documents: